selimslab/logos/readme.md

 It is 32 bit and the assembly core is written for x86.

-## Development

-It is developed in steps.
-Every step has its folder, and adds a little bit on the previous step
+It is developed in 16 steps.
+Heavily commented yet you may need to make a few google searches to better understand.

-All you need is a mac or linux.
-You only need to install qemu for simulating the OS,  nasm for assembly and a C compiler to compile the kernel.
-Installation commands are in their relevant steps.
+## Setup

+we need a way to view our OS as it grows.
+A way is to boot a small computer like a raspberry pi or arduino.
+A simpler way is to use an emulator.
+Here we use [qemu](https://www.qemu.org/)

+For assembler we will use [Netwide Assembler- nasm](https://www.nasm.us/)

+### macOS

+ `brew install qemu nasm`

+### linux

+use your own package manager

-## resources
+## Resources

 The bootloader part is largely from Prof. Blundell's book [Writing a Simple Operating System — from Scratch ](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf)